chwr-ncsu/water_quality_toolkit/README.md

 2501 Stinson Drive Raleigh, NC 27695-7908

-Version: 1.0 	Last Updated: 03/01/17
+Version: 1.0 	Last Updated: 10/31/17

 Requirements:
+- This toolkit is offered as a windwows application (.exe)
 -	This toolkit is a MATLAB file with the extension (*.m) built using MATLAB® Version R2014a.
+- The .R code is provided in the repository, and the .exe file communicates with R.
 -	This toolkit was built using the GUIDE interface builder in MATLAB
--	For saving figures in ".pdf" format the "append_pdfs" code from MathWorks® File Exchange written by Oliver Woodford 2011 is required and can be downloaded here: https://www.mathworks.com/matlabcentral/fileexchange/31215-append-pdfs?requestedDomain=www.mathworks.com